5 Best Sleeping Positions for Reducing Back Pain

-We've assembled 5 sleeping positions to reduce stress on your lower back so that you can get through the night peacefully and have enough energy to follow through with your fitness goals.
+These five sleeping positions can reduce stress on your lower back so that you can get through the night peacefully and have enough energy to follow through with your fitness goals.

 - Sleep on your side with a pillow between your knees

 If you find it difficult to sleep on your back you can try shifting over to your side and place a pillow between your knees.
 Make sure your shoulder is placed firmly on the mattress, and if you feel a gap between your waist and the mattress, you can place a small pillow there for support.

 When you do find a comfortable position on your side, remember to switch to your left or right side every now and then.
 Sleeping on the same side every night may cause problems in the long term.
 By placing a pillow between the knees, you'll be able to relieve pressure on your lower back and your hips, pelvis, and spine will be more aligned.